telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/invoke-application.md

 ---
 title: Invoke Application
 page_title: How to Invoke an Application
-description: "How to Invoke an Application from a test step in Test Studio."
+description: "Learn how to launch desktop applications or batch files from Test Studio coded steps.
+Includes code examples for invoking executables with arguments and tips for custom automation scenarios."
 position: 1
 ---
-#How to Invoke an Application#
+# How to Invoke an Application

-I want to invoke a desktop application (i.e. an .exe file) from a test step.
+_I want to invoke a desktop application (i.e. an .exe file) from a test step._

-##Solution##
+## Solution

 You can write your own code in a <a href="/features/custom-steps/script-step" target="_blank">coded step</a> that triggers the application you need.
 Here's a simple example taken from <a href="http://www.csharp-station.com/HowTo/ProcessStart.aspx" target="_blank">this article</a>: